-It was the 121st German Medical Conference, which took place in the Erfurt Exhibition Hall and which had a concisely topic for debate.
-Pursuant to §7 (4) of the model occupational code, consultations or even treatments via telecommunications media were hitherto regarded as prohibited in principle.
-Loosening this law does not only mean a major change with new challenges for physicians, but also for the patients.
+It was the 121st German Medical Conference, which took place in the Erfurt Exhibition Hall and which had a concise topic for debate.
+According to §7 (4) of the model occupational code, consultations or even treatments via telecommunications media were hitherto regarded as prohibited in principle.
+Loosening this law not only means a major change with new challenges for physicians, but also for patients.
 To make a remote diagnosis of a person you’ve never met before seems unthinkable – even irresponsible.
-On the other hand, many citizens have long been seeking advice on Internet forums, exchanging experiences with each other and advising on entire therapies.
+On the other hand, many citizens have long been seeking advice on internet forums, exchanging experiences with each other and advising on entire therapies.
 Last but not least, the doctors themselves use digital media to remotely transfer X-ray images, laboratory data and findings in order to coordinate with one another.
-The possibilities are there, now also the official recognition.
+The possibilities are there, now backed by official recognition.

 Digital communication shall supplement, not disturb, the doctor-patient relationship

-The doctors have made a clear decision pro telemedicine”, so Ellen Lundershausen, President of Thuringia State Chamber of Medicine.
+The doctors have made a clear decision pro telemedicine”, said Ellen Lundershausen, President of Thuringia State Chamber of Medicine.

 This opens up many promising opportunities for medical practices, hospitals, emergency services and institutions in regards to remote treatments.
-If it is medically acceptable and the duty of care in diagnosis, consultation and documentation is ensured, the patient may even be cared for exclusively via telemedia, which means in individual cases even without personal first contact.
+If it is medically acceptable and the duty of care in diagnosis, consultation and documentation is ensured, the patient may even be cared for exclusively via telemedia, without even personal first contact in individual cases.